AztecProtocol/aztec-packages/docs/docs/concepts/foundation/state_model/storage_slots.md

 The private variable wrappers `Set` and `Singleton` in Aztec.nr include the `logical_storage_slot` in the commitments they compute, to make it easier for developers to write contracts without having to think about how to correctly handle storage slots.
 :::

-When reading the values for these notes, the application circuit can then constrain it to only read notes with a specific logical storage slot.
+When reading the values for these notes, the application circuit can then constrain the values to only read notes with a specific logical storage slot.

 To ensure that one contract cannot insert storage that other contracts would believe is theirs, we do a second siloing by hashing the `commitment` with the contract address.